Skip to main content

 • Business Pollution Prevention

-• Control damage from storms
+• Control flood damage

 • Protect surface water quality

-• Support fish and wildlife habitat and the environment
+• Support fish and wildlife habitat

 Why should you care?

-• Preventing erosion and landslides
+• Minimized erosion and landslide occurrences

 How can you be involved?

-Everyone has a part to play when it comes to keeping our waterways healthy.
-Individually, you can make sure to do things like pick up your pet waste and use water-safe lawn maintenance practices.
-Learn more about what individual actions you can take here.
+Individually, you can take actions such as picking up pet waste and using water-safe lawn maintenance practices.
+Learn more about individual actions you can take [here](External link).

 Stay informed